-Join Arena Solutions on Wednesday, August 23 at 11 am PST for the IndustryWeek-hosted webinar, Global IoT Product Design.
-Kathy Davies, lecturer at Stanford University and managing director of Stanford Life Design Lab, and Heatherly Bucher, product marketing manager at Arena Solutions, will discuss their experiences with product teams and design efforts in the context of the connected IoT world.
+Join Arena on Wednesday, August 23 at 11 am PST for the IndustryWeek-hosted webinar, Global IoT Product Design.
+Kathy Davies, lecturer at Stanford University and managing director of Stanford Life Design Lab, and Heatherly Bucher, product marketing manager at Arena, will discuss their experiences with product teams and design efforts in the context of the connected IoT world.

 - Exploring the challenges of interacting with multidisciplinary teams and stakeholders with fast-paced, dispersed supply chains.